Bellman281/Stat4ML/README.md

 # Stat4ML
 **Statistics and Mathematics for Machine Learning, Deep Learning , Deep NLP**

-This is the firs course from our trio courses:
+This is the first course from our trio courses:

 1. Statistics Foundation for ML